aio-libs/aiohttp/docs/web_reference.rst

       Returns  :class:`str`, or ``None`` if no host name is found in the headers.

+   .. attribute:: remote

+      Originating IP address of a client initiated HTTP request.

+      The IP is resolved through the following headers, in this order:

+      - *Forwarded*
+      - *X-Forwarded-For*
+      - peername of opened socket

+      Returns :class:`str`, or ``None`` if no remote IP information is provided.

+      .. versionadded:: 2.3

    .. attribute:: path_qs

       The URL including PATH_INFO and the query string. e.g.,